Open-concept bathrooms blur the line between utility and serenity; you have a seamless space where function and flow are one and the same.

 - Innately hygienic.
 Tile doesn’t harbor allergens or moisture, making it a smart fit for shared and open-air spaces.

 - Visually versatile.
-An array of tile layouts, shapes, and colors lets you craft an open-concept bathroom in your singular style.
+An array of tile layouts, shapes, and colors lets you craft an open-concept bath in your singular style.

 - Adaptive reuse.
-Tile has a decades-old service life, so what you install today stands up to time and evolving design choices.
+Tile has a decades-long service life, so what you install today stands up to time and evolving design preferences.

 Worried about water going everywhere?
 With proper slope, strategic drain placement, and stain-resistant grout, open-concept bathrooms are easy to maintain.
-Without traditional bathroom walls, an open concept is often easier to clean than enclosed spaces that require scrubbing around walled areas and shower barriers.
+An open concept is often easier to clean than enclosed spaces that require scrubbing around walled areas and barriers.

 Tile doesn’t merely perform in an open-concept bathroom; it brings the space to life.
 Its unique combination of beauty, practicality, and permanence makes it a natural foundation for harmonious design.